-C. The Director of Health, or her/his designee, may restrict a Member's access to key aspects of the ZSFG infrastructure in instances involving serious, material violations of federal, state, or local laws, or ZSFG rules, regulations, or policies that are not primarily related to quality of patient care, including- any violation of patient confidentiality laws or policies.
-Access to patient health records kept or maintained by the City and/or to physical locations (ZSFG, clinics, or other buildings owned or operated by the City) may be restricted, suspended, or permanently revoked in this manner.
+C. The Director of Health, or her/histhe Director of Health's designee, may restrict a Member's access to key aspects of the ZSFGHospital infrastructure, facilities, or systems in instances involving serious, material violations of federal, state, or local laws, or ZSFGHospital rules, regulations, or policies that are not primarily related to quality of patient care, including but not limited to any violation of patient confidentiality laws, regulations, or policies.
+Access The Director of Health or the Director of Health's designee may restrict, suspend, or permanently revoke access to patient health records kept or maintained by the City and/or to physical locations (ZSFGthe Hospital, clinics, or other buildings owned or operated by the City) may be restricted, suspended, or permanently revoked in this manner.
 The approval of the MEC is not required for such actions.

-5.2.3.6.2.2.
+6.2.2.
 Investigation in Response to Alleged Inappropriate Behavior